 Drive – 1.5 stars

-Dull, arty and ridiculous, the critics are wowed with the addition of a grating soundtrack, gratuitous and utterly pointless violence, and Gosling, who has no discernible personality or reason to be.
-You see, he drives.
-For a minute, one wonders if he is the lethal, charmless version of Dustin Hoffman in Rain Man.
+Dull, arty and ridiculous, the addition of a grating soundtrack, gratuitous and utterly pointless violence, and Gosling, who has sublimated his personality to play an automaton.

 No such luck.

-The film is also marred by plot touches that make no sense.
-For example, a professional killer stalking Gosling in an elevator allows him to give his gal a loving, long kiss, during which he could have stabbed Gosling in the back.
+The film is also marred by plot twists that make no sense.
+For example, a professional killer stalking Gosling in an elevator allows our hero to give his gal a loving, long kiss, during which he could have stabbed Gosling in the back.
 As a result of his inexplicably polite waiting, he gets his head stomped into a bloody pulp.
 Later, Gosling chases a career criminal onto the beach, said criminal being strangely unarmed, and then, said criminal attempts to escape — by sea.

 I love small crime movies, particularly moody and elegant ones like Layer Cake or The Limey or The Way of the Gun or Sexy Beast.

 Drive isn’t a third of any of those films.
-It opens with promise, looks okay at times and then, wholly disappoints.

 1 comment